Pylons-tech/pylons/README.md

 <!-- TODO rewrite this description --->

-Built on [Cosmos](http://www.cosmos.network/), **Pylons** is a fast and interoperable system for brands and creators to build engaging products with meaningful NFT experiences.

-This repository provides the `pylonsd` daemon, the program for running a node on the [Pylons](https://pylons.tech) blockchain.
-It connects to the other nodes in the network to form a consensus, and responds to API and CLI commands from clients, including the [Pylons SDK](https://github.com/Pylons-tech/pylons_sdk).
+Pylons is a blockchain network that allows artists, game studios, and other creatives to sell unique items using Stripe, Apple Pay, and Google Pay.

+This repository contains:

+* The Pylons blockchain software, written in Go using the Cosmos-SDK.
+* Easel, a flutter application.
+* Big Dipper, a block explorer.

 ## Documentation